Bruce Kyle

-Bruce Kyle is an American politician and judge from Florida.
+Bruce Kyle (born 1969) is an American politician and judge from Florida.
 He has served as a Judge on the Twentieth Judicial Circuit Court since 2007.
 Prior to his election as judge, he served as a Republican member of the Florida House of Representatives from 1998 to 2006.

 Early life and career

 Kyle was born in Fort Myers, Florida.
 He attended Emory University, receiving his bachelor's degree in 1991, and then attended the St. Thomas University College of Law, receiving his Juris Doctor in 1994.
 Kyle then attended the Villanova University School of Law, receiving his master of laws in taxation in 1995.
 He began working as an assistant state attorney in the 20th Judicial Circuit State Attorney's Office, prosecuting juvenile and domestic violence offenses, and later felony drug crimes.